Completing the MSGA Program

 At the end of semester when a student completes a capstone project, they will submit a final report – complete with maps and other relevant illustrations – and make a formal presentation of their findings to their capstone committee.
-The presentation will be enhanced by well-designed visuals (powerpoint, demonstration of web-GIS, or animation, for example).
+The PowerPoint presentation must include well-designed visuals (demonstration of web-GIS, or animation, for example).

 The capstone report will most likely exceed 20 pages (double-spaced, 12 point font) excluding illustrations and tables, title page and table of contents.
 In most cases it will be outlined as follows:

 - Abstract: 250 word maximum, summarizing the project.

 - Introduction: Identifies the geospatial question or problem, explains its significance, and introduces and defends the methodology used.
 Identifies and maps the project study area, if relevant.